 We recommend that you check that you have had the following vaccinations:

-The Meningitis ACWY Vaccination protects against meningitis and septicaemia caused by four meningoccocal strains - Men W, A, C and Y. and is free to all first year students under the age of 25 from a GP.
+The Meningitis ACWY Vaccination protects against meningitis and septicaemia caused by four meningoccocal strains - Men W, A, C and Y. The vaccination is free to all first year students under the age of 25.

-We advise all first year students that are 25 or under to contact their GP at home to get the Meningitis ACWY vaccination at least 2 weeks before leaving home to start University.
+We advise all first year students that are 25 or under to contact their home GP to get the Meningitis ACWY vaccination at least 2 weeks before starting University.

 Any student who hasn't had their vaccination prior to starting, should contact the USW Health Service as soon as possible.